dgaydukov/cert-aws/sa/files/sa.md

 * Allow/`"Condition":{"Bool":{"aws:MultiFactorAuthPresent":"true"}}` - true if user used 2FA
 * Deny /`"Condition":{"BoolIfExists":{"aws:MultiFactorAuthPresent":"false"}}` - true if user not used 2FA
 because for short-term without 2FA value=false -> false=false => true, for long-term without 2FA value=null -> immediately return true
 * Allow/`"Condition":{"Null":{"aws:MultiFactorAuthAge":"false"}}` - null check if condition key is present. true - key doesn't exist. false - key present and not null.
+This condition allows actions only if condition key is present.
 * Deny /`"Condition":{"Null":{"aws:MultiFactorAuthAge":true}}` - true if 2FA not present.
 Null evaluates to true if key value is null.
+This condition deny actions if condition key is not present.
 Anti-pattern:
 * Allow/`"Condition":{"Null":{"aws:MultiFactorAuthPresent":"false"}}` true if request made with temp-credentials (even without 2FA), false for all long-term credentials
 * Deny /`"Condition":{"Bool":{"aws:MultiFactorAuthPresent":"false"}}` true if use not used 2FA with short-term credentials, false with long-term (users would be able to access resources without 2FA with just simple long-term credentials)